Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

-If your hair has been damaged in the past, or you have fine, thin hair, bleaching black hair is not advisable for you.
-The best candidates for dyeing black hair blonde are those who have naturally strong, and currently healthy hair that can be bleached without worrying about problems.
+If your hair has been damaged in the past, or you have fine, thin hair, bleaching black hair isn't advisable.
+The best candidates for dyeing black hair blonde are those who have naturally strong, and presently healthy hair that can be bleached without worrying about the risk of damage.

 Those who should not attempt to dye their black hair blonde include:

 - Anyone who has had a perm or relaxing treatment